 These jungle cascades are located approximately 3.6 kilometers from the town of Minca in the Sierra Nevada de Santa Marta.
 You'll find it at the end of a dirt road, which begins at a turn-off on "Cerro Kennedy Oriente" leading from the pueblo.

 The Marinka Waterfalls are well-marked on Google Maps and finding the location is very easy from town.
 Below is a convenient map with the correct and up-to-date location.
+However I've also included more detailed information on how to get here below.

 How to get to Marinka Falls